imranhasan22/handbook_imran/android.md

 -  `android:progress`: Sets the initial progress value of the determinate ProgressBar.
 -  `android:indeterminate`: If set to true, the ProgressBar is indeterminate.
 -  `android:progressDrawable`: Sets a drawable for the progress indicator.
--  `android:indetermin ateDrawable`: Sets a drawable for the indeterminate progress indicator.
+-  `android:indeterminateDrawable`: Sets a drawable for the indeterminate progress indicator.

 __Interact with Java:__
 - `getProgress()`, `setProgress()` - perform task following their name